Easy Roasted Garlic

 Roasted garlic is one of the best things you can make in your oven.
-We’re sharing how to roast garlic and lots of ways to use it.
+We’re sharing our easy recipe and some of our favorite ways to use it!

 Oven Roasted Garlic Recipe Video